wackou/bts_tools/docs/howto_build.rst

 to launch the client.

 At this point, you want to create a wallet, an account and register it as delegate.
-Please look at the `BitShares wiki <http://wiki.bitshares.org/index.php/Delegate/How-To>`_ on how to do this.
+Please refer to the `BitShares wiki <http://wiki.bitshares.org/index.php/Delegate/How-To>`_ for instructions.

 Pro Tip: running the client in tmux
 -----------------------------------